makma/fingerprintjs.com/content/blog/prevent-multiple-signups.md

 authors:
   - Savannah Copland
 ---
-<i>This article is a tutorial where we will build a workflow that prevents signup abuse on a free trial form using the FingerprintJS Pro API.
+<i>This article is a tutorial where we will build a workflow that prevents signup abuse on a free trial form using the Fingerprint Pro API.

-For the uninitiated, FingerprintJS Pro is a visitor identification service that uses browser fingerprinting, cookies, server-side techniques and machine learning to generate the most accurate and stable visitorIDs possible.
-Think of FingerprintJS Pro as a swiss-army knife for developers solving fraud - it makes it easy to identify malicious users so you can build common-sense workflows to manage them.</i>
+For the uninitiated, Fingerprint Pro is a visitor identification service that uses browser fingerprinting, cookies, server-side techniques and machine learning to generate the most accurate and stable visitorIDs possible.
+Think of Fingerprint Pro as a swiss-army knife for developers solving fraud - it makes it easy to identify malicious users so you can build common-sense workflows to manage them.</i>

 Imagine that you run an online course platform that offers free 14-day trials.
 You want to prevent trial users from registering several accounts with multiple emails and extending their trial indefinitely.

-This guide will show you how to do that in a few easy steps with FingerprintJS Pro.
+This guide will show you how to do that in a few easy steps with Fingerprint Pro.

 You can watch the full tutorial on Youtube or read the instructions below.